-Bathtub faucets are world unto themselves and there are a huge variety of faucet types, styles and finishes.
+There are a huge variety of faucet types, styles and finishes.
 To help you wade through the possibilities, I strongly recommend that you read Bathtub Faucet Types: Which Is Best for You?
 Once you’ve narrowed down the style, it’s time to select a bathtub faucet material and a bathtub faucet finish.

 One more thing to consider is the location of the bathtub drain.
-You may have a preference.
 When buying an alcove tub, you can select a right-hand drain or a left-hand drain, while a freestanding soaking tub will have a center set drain.